-Example 5.
+Example 6.
 At a structured walk-through of a transportation system, a significant percentage of the assumptions given to us by our corporate sponsor were found to be wrong by the SMEs present.
 (Due to the large geographic distances between the home offices of the sponsor and the SMEs, it was not possible for the SMEs to be present at the kickoff meeting for the project.)
 As a result, various people were assigned responsibilities to collect information on different parts of the system.
 The collected information was used to update the assumptions document, and a second walk-through was successfully performed.
+The purported savings due to the simulation study was 52 million dollars.